wtnwin111/interview/src/com/interview/flag/README.md

                     2) Data replication.

 15. Given a dictionary of unknown language, you need to give the sorted sequence of characters in it.
-    E.g.Dictionary looks like: ABCDE, CF, DG
-    so the output may look like: ABCDEFG
+    E.g.Dictionary looks like: ABCDE, CF, DG, so the output may look like: ABCDEFG

-    Hint: Topological sort
+    *Hint: Topological sort*

 16. Given a string you need to print all possible strings that can be made by placing spaces (zero or one) in between them.
 For example : ABC -> A BC, AB C, ABC, A B C

+    *HINT: combination.*

 17. [String] **Concatenated String** Given a string M, M is concatenated by a shorter string N, the length of N >= 2.
     Given a string, write code to check if the string follow the rule.